jimvdl/rs-cache/README.md

 ## Safety

-This crate internally uses [memmap](https://crates.io/crates/memmap) and this is safe because: the RuneScape cache is a read-only binary file system which is never modified by any process, and should never be modified.
-In order to ensure more safety a file handle is preserved internally.
-This can help avoid accidentally moving the main file while the cache is in use.
+This crate internally uses [memmap](https://crates.io/crates/memmap) and this is safe because: the RuneScape cache is a read-only binary file system which is never modified by any process, and should never be modified. [`Mmap`](https://docs.rs/memmap/0.7.0/memmap/struct.Mmap.html) provides basic file safety with [`std::file::File`](https://doc.rust-lang.org/std/fs/struct.File.html).
 It is not possible to prevent parallel access to a certain file and prevent modifications.
 Therefore file-backed mapped memory is inherently unsafe.

 ## Features
 The cache's protocol defaults to OSRS.
 In order to use the RS3 protocol you can enable the _**rs3**_ feature flag.